bennyschmidt/llm-chat/README.md

 9. Coming soon: Setup SSL, domain name, and port forwards for others to access your AI chat!

+10. Coming soon: Deploy the React front-end somewhere (or build and deploy with the server)

 -----

 This repo includes a complete deploy-ready Node server and unbuilt React client.